 Employees can take photos of shelves in a store aisle, kicking off a machine-learning process that automatically senses missing or improperly displayed items and prompts the store manager and the warehouse to fill the shelves correctly.

 The use of robots in manufacturing is nothing new, but this new generation of cobots is not your average machine.
-Today’s cobots are built with artificial intelligence and machine learning that power cognitive capabilities.
-These robots are able to use computer vision to quickly inspect large quantities of items for flaws, automate the transportation of materials throughout a facility, and avoid hazards using predictive intelligence.
+Today’s cobots are built with artificial intelligence and machine learning that power cognitive capability.
+These robots can use computer vision to quickly inspect large quantities of items for flaws, automate the transportation of materials throughout a facility, and avoid hazards using predictive intelligence.

 The adoption of robotic process automation, artificial intelligence, and machine learning is allowing companies to automate routine jobs that previously would have been outsourced to a human workforce overseas.